Nonequilibrium plasmon liquid in a Josephson junction chain: Results

 In \reffig[c]{fig:5}, the excess decay, $\delta \kappa$, is plotted for different read-out modes $k$ and several attenuations.
 For weak drive powers (high attenuations), the broadening increases with wavenumber $k$, consistent with the interaction terms in \refeq{eq:hamiltonian-full} as coming from gradient nonlinearities~\cite{bard_prb_2018}.
 Interestingly, the dependence on wavenumber is relatively weak, $\delta \kappa \propto k^2$, which contrasts with the theoretically predicted fourth-power scaling in the continuum regime~\cite{bard_prb_2018}.
-To understand this excess decay quantitatively, we use kinetic equations~\cite{bard_prb_2018,tobe} to obtain the nonthermal distribution function in the NESS, $n_k$, and calculate the excess decay from the linearization of collision integral around the $n_k$.
-First, in \reffig[c]{fig:5} we match the observed scalings of excess decay for attenuation of 20 dB, using a single fitting parameter that adjusts the occupation of the pumped modes (see \SM~\refsec{sec:Kinetic_equation}).
+To understand this excess decay quantitatively, we use kinetic equations~\cite{bard_prb_2018} to obtain the nonthermal distribution function in the NESS, $n_k$, and calculate the excess decay from the linearization of collision integral around the $n_k$.
+First, in \reffig[c]{fig:5} we match the observed scalings of excess decay for attenuation of 20 dB, using a single fitting parameter that adjusts the occupation of the pumped modes (see \SM).
 At such low noise powers the intrinsic scattering is relatively weak, so excess decay is not a smooth function of the mode number, both, in theory and experiment.
-For intermediate-strength drives (e.g., 5~dB data), achieving similar match between experiment and theory requires the introduction of additional internal loss for the pumped modes of $\delta\ki={2\pi \times} 6$~MHz.
+For intermediate-strength drives (e.g., 5~dB data), achieving similar match between experiment and theory requires the introduction of additional internal loss for the pumped modes of $\delta\ki=2\pi\!\times\!6$~MHz.
 In the intermediate driving regime the excess decay can exceed the bare linewidth, and excess loss becomes a smooth function of the mode number, $\delta \kappa \propto k^2$, signaling that intrinsic scattering from interactions is strongly enhanced.
 Finally, at the strongest drives in~\reffig[c]{fig:5} we observe a non-monotonic dependence of the excess decay $\delta \kappa$ on mode number.
 Such qualitative change of excess decay cannot be explained by changes in NESS and signals presence of additional losses that are stronger for modes with low numbers, as anticipated with the introduction of $\delta \ki$ at intermediate driving strength.
-We speculate, that these extra losses may be coming from the interaction terms beyond the gradient nonlinearities included in \refeq{eq:hamiltonian-full}, such as phase slips.
+We speculate that the excess decay may originate from interaction terms beyond the gradient nonlinearities included in \refeq{eq:hamiltonian-full}, such as phase slips.
+Quantitatively, support for this hypothesis comes from the low-frequency power law, $\delta \kappa \propto k^{-2}$ shown in \reffig[C]{fig:5}, which is consistent with the expected scaling due to phase slips \cite{bard_prb_2018}.
+An appealing possible picture is that the effective chain parameters are renormalized out of equilibrium, leading to a larger effective phase slip rate compared to the near-equilibrium case.